heztet/blue-lion-travels/_posts/2014-04-25-greensboro.md

 <div class="col-md-6">

 <h3>Basic Information</h3>
 The third-largest city in North Carolina, Greensboro has a population of about 277,080.
-The town was founded in 1808 bear a central courthouse square to replace Guilford Court House town as the local county seat.
+The town was founded in 1808 near a central courthouse square to replace Guilford Court House town as the local county seat.
 Its economy is primarily based textiles, tobacco, and furniture.
 In recent years, FedEx has based a large portion of their regional operations in the city.

 </div>

 <div class="col-md-6">

 <h3>Why Greensboro?</h3>
 Greensboro was extremely important during the Civil Rights Movement.
-When four African American college students, Joseph McNeil, Franklin McCain, Ezell Blair, Jr., and David Richmond, sat down at a local Woolworth five-and-dime store and waited to be served.
+Four African American college students, Joseph McNeil, Franklin McCain, Ezell Blair, Jr., and David Richmond, sat down at a local Woolworth five-and-dime store and waited to be served.
 The lunch counter refused to serve the men and asked them to leave.
 The next day, more students joined the sit-in from various colleges around the city.
 By the end of the week, sit-ins were taking place all over North Carolina.
 The sit-in movement also spread to places like Kentucky, Virginia, and Nashville.
 Because Woolworth's profits decreased by 33 percent, the business was forced to desegregate.
 In addition, the sit-ins received national media and government attention.
 The sit-in movement, starting with a lunch counter in Greensboro, gave power to college students in the Civil Rights Movement through peaceful demonstrations.

 </div>